 Niagara Region Public Health and Emergency Services is closely monitoring the COVID-19 pandemic.
 This is an evolving situation and we'll continue to update information as it becomes available.

-The first dose of a two-dose vaccine lets your body's immune system know what it needs to do to fight COVID-19.
-The second dose is the one that really gives your immune system the boost that's critical for long-term protection.
+The first dose of a two-dose vaccine series lets your body's immune system know what it needs to do to fight COVID-19.
+The second dose is the one that really gives your immune system optimal protection.

 If you received your first dose of AstraZeneca, you did the right thing to prevent the risk of infection and death from COVID-19 as early as possible.
 AstraZeneca is safe and effective to prevent COVID-19 and it reduces the risk of infection and death from COVID-19.